 Our Resident Monk, Venerable Suddhammananda, a New Yorker who had been practicing meditation for over thirty years, became one of a handful of Americans to travel to Sri Lanka in order to meditate in the forest.
 After practicing meditation in forest dwellings for many months, he made the decision to Ordain and devote the remainder of his life to following the Buddha's Teachings and spreading the Dhamma.
 With the encouragement of his Maha Thero or Great Teacher, and with the fervent wish to share the transformative power of meditation with others, Venerable Sudhammananda returned to the United States and this Meditation Center was thereafter established.

 Our mission is not only to help individuals learn to practice Mindfulness, but to experience Serenity and Insight, and to apply them in their lives.
-We believe it is possible to live a life filled with Metta or Goodwill for all, and to find a more meaningful and happy way of being.
+We believe it is possible to live a life filled with Metta or Goodwill for all, and through meditation, to find a more meaningful and happy way of being.
 We provide a space for beginners and more experienced meditators to practice, and to learn Theravadin Buddhism.
-For those who are interested in learning Buddhist Philosophy, the Monastic provides Dhamma Talks and holds Sutta Study classes, where important Discourses of the Buddha are explored.
-All classes are conducted in English, except for short chants at the beginning and end of class where Pali is used to recognize the excellent qualities of Buddha, Dhamma, and Sangha, and where the Metta Sutta -the Discourse on Loving-Friendliness - is chanted.
-Booklets are provided.
-Religious ceremonies, blessings, and more enhanced chanting are also available at separate times for those wishing to participate.
-All programs and events are free of charge; donations for the Hermitage, and to help support the Monastic are greatly appreciated, but not required.

 Learn the basics of meditation and how to initiate and maintain a daily practice that works for you.
 The Monastic can guide you in finding the right time and space to meditate, as well as different meditation methods, postures, reflections, and chants.
-We will discuss the hindrances to "successful" practice, and how to address them when they arise. buddhist meditation techniques
+We will discuss the hindrances to "successful" practice, and how to address them when they arise.

 Stress can take a toll on your mental and physical health.
 Whether dealing with study, work, family responsibilities, traffic, or relationships, stress for most people is a fact of life.
 Our meditation sessions are designed to help you to relax, let go of tension, reduce anxiety and just Be.
 Our blend of guided and silent meditations will leave you feeling calm and centered, able to face the stresses and strains of daily activities with greater stability and equanimity, and less subject to the vicissitudes of life.